-They also provide countless templates for competitions, contact forms, sweepstakes and even seasonal tabs like Valentines Day and Mother’s Day, plus targeted tabs for places like restaurants etc. You don’t need to know any code at all, however you can also customise using CSS, HTML and iFrames if you are a designer/developer (or have one on your team).
+They also provide countless templates for competitions, contact forms, sweepstakes and even seasonal tabs like Valentine’s Day and Mother’s Day, plus targeted tabs for places like restaurants etc. You don’t need to know any code at all, however, you can also customize using CSS, HTML and iFrames if you are a designer/developer (or have one on your team).

 So if Overlords and Pancake Guys aren’t your thing, what are some other Facebook App service options?

-Tabsite: Has free plan if you want to have ads and only minimal functionality.
-Otherwise paid plans between $10-$30 a month.
+Tabsite: Has a free plan if you want to have ads and only minimal functionality.
+Otherwise, paid plans between $10-$30 a month.

 Heyo (formally Lujure): Between $3-$95 per month.

-If I was truly a social media goddess as everyone (EVERYONE) proclaims me to be, I would provide a really detailed comparison of all of these services, which obviously would be more helpful to you.
-However, I’m a real person who tries to have a real life, and unfortunately that means I don’t have TIME TO DO EVERYTHING.
-I’m just one person dammit!
+If I were truly a social media goddess as everyone (EVERYONE) proclaims me to be, I would provide a really detailed comparison of all of these services, which obviously would be more helpful to you.
+However, I’m a real person who tries to have a real life, and unfortunately, that means I don’t have TIME TO DO EVERYTHING.
+I’m just one person, dammit!
 And to be honest, Shortstack is just so damn awesome, I really don’t see the need to check these other ones out.
 But please, if you have used another tool, share your feedback below.
-Just beware that obvious SEO spammers will have their comments deleted, and their families destroyed.
+Just beware that obvious SEO spammers will have their comments deleted and their families destroyed.
 Not really that last part, but I just wanted to try and make it sound even less appealing.